 It is basically a keyword selection strategy that looks into the search volume (market demand) and the search results (market competition) to determine which keywords that can potentially put you on the first page of Google.

 Why is this important?
-Well, 75% of users never scroll past the first page, so if you are in page two and beyond, your traffic is going to be measly or none.
-The top 10 spots is where you want to be; if you can land on the top 3, even better.
+Well, 75% of users never scroll past the first page, so if you are on page two and beyond, your traffic is going to be measly or none.
+The top 10 spots are where you want to be; if you can land on the top 3, even better.

 Of course, there are other factors that can affect this ranking position, such as on-page and off-page SEO, but the crucial element is still your keyword choices.